 Target market: People who need professional services and help.

 Primary benefit: The ability to get help anywhere, anytime.

 What makes this value proposition unique?
-The concise nature of the proposition is reflective of the simple service being offered.
+The concise nature of the proposal is reflective of the simple service offered.

 24. WP Engine: “WordPress Hosting, Perfected”